Leica M10-P: full-frame digital rangefinder camera

 Leica M10-P: Cosmetic improvements

-In the same way as with the M9-P and M240-P before it, this new P--for-Professional version of the M40 the branding of the camera more subtle.
+In the same way as with the M9-P and M240-P before it, this new P--for-Professional version of the M10 the branding of the camera has become more subtle.
 The red circular Leica logo is removed from above the lens mount, and instead you get a retro-style engraved Leica signature logo on the top plate.

 In an effort to make a luxury camera even more luxurious, the plastic hotshoe cover has been replaced with an all-metal one, that matches the finish of the top plate.